Senior Business Analyst

 Chief Information Officer

-Lathrop Gage LLP
+Lathrop GPM LLP

 Gillian is the CIO for Lathrop Gage LLP.
 She is responsible for aligning the strategic direction of the firm’s technology, information governance and management and information services.
 She serves on the firm’s Diversity & Inclusion Committee and Enterprise Risk Committee.